Big Brother 24 (American season): Future appearances

 In 2023, Ameerah Jones, Alyssa Snider, and Monte Taylor all competed on the second season of The Challenge: USA.
 Taylor Hale competed on the Christmas spin-off Big Brother Reindeer Games.

 In 2025, Joseph Abdin, Taylor Hale, and Matt Turner competed on The Amazing Race 38.
 Abdin was partnered with his brother, Turner was partnered with his wife, and Hale was partnered with Big Brother 23 houseguest, Kyland Young.

+After making several other re-appearances on later Big Brother seasons to provide commentary and host Jury Roundtable segments, Hale began the biweekly Big Brother: Unlocked companion show as a cohost with Derrick Levasseur in 2025.
+The show's second season added Jerry O'Connell alongside them.

+In 2027, Hale competed on the sixth season of The Traitors.